nicola144/ML_learning_resources/README.md

 AICamp notes credit : Kainos https://www.kainos.com

 **ML COURSES** (all great, no particular order)
+(Note : If you have not taken a university course in Machine Learning yet, I would recommend starting with De Freitas' course undergraduate version: https://www.cs.ubc.ca/~nando/340-2012/lectures.php , or just start with the graduate version linked above if you have a decent maths background , engineering usually suffices.
+If you want a book for an easy start, get Rogers and Girolami: A First Course in Machine Learning)

 - Machine Learning and Pattern Recognition, University of Edinburgh: https://www.inf.ed.ac.uk/teaching/courses/mlpr/2018/notes/
 - Machine Learning (Graduate), UBC (Nando De Freitas): https://www.cs.ubc.ca/~nando/540-2013/lectures.html
 - MIT Statistical Learning Theory: http://www.mit.edu/~9.520/fall18/